 Leonard Rhone was a farmer, Pennsylvania state legislator, and founder of the Centre County Grange Encampment and Fair.
 Rhone was born in 1838 in a log cabin built near Centre Hall by his grandfather.
 Rhone and his father Jacob rebuilt the family homestead into the Georgian-style estate they called Rhoneymede, a German-derived name meaning “Rhone’s […]

 Meyer Dairy, established in 1887, is the oldest continuously operated retail dairy in Centre County.
 The dairy store on South Atherton Street in Harris Township is particularly beloved for its milk, which is still sold in glass bottles.

 William G. Waring was Principal of the Faculty and Professor of Horticulture at the Farmers’ High School of Pennsylvania.
 William Griffith Waring was born in Herefordshire, England, in 1816 and emigrated to Centre County where he became a teacher and a nurseryman, owning a farm in Oak Hall.
 Waring organized the first teachers institute in […]

-Centre County’s agricultural history is geographically bifurcated.
-The Allegheny Front divides Pennsylvania’s fertile Ridge and Valley section from the agriculturally less well-endowed Allegheny Plateau.
-On the plateau, diversified small-scale farming and industrial work intermingled, while in the valleys, there was a more thoroughly agricultural economy.
-Before about 1830 the county’s small farming population settled mainly […]
+The county’s agricultural history is geographically bifurcated.
+The Allegheny Front divides the fertile Ridge and Valley region from the agriculturally less well-endowed Allegheny Plateau.
+On the plateau, diversified small-scale farming and industrial work intermingled, while in the valleys, there was a more agricultural economy.